Nalanda mahavihara: Post-Gupta dynasty (550–750 CE)

 After the decline of Gupta Empire, the most notable patron of the Nalanda Mahavihara was Harsha (known as Śīlāditya in some Buddhist records).
 He was a seventh-century emperor with a capital at Kannauj (Kanyakubja).
 According to Xuanzang, Harsha was a third generation Hindu king from the Vaishya caste, who built majestic Buddhist viharas, as well as three temples – Buddha, Surya and Shiva, all of the same size.
 He states (c.
 637 CE), "a long succession of kings" had built up Nalanda till "the whole is truly marvellous to behold".
+Nalanda also continued to flourish during the rule of the Later Gupta dynasty however they do not seem to have provided active support and instead favoured the construction of Hindu monuments.